Information on this page & website is not medical advice and is intended for a Canadian audience. For medical advice speak to your physician.

 "RECHARGE To Prevent or Overcome Burnout"

-This 8-week online interactive series includes a practical action plan to help get you off the path to burnout and into healthy sustainable habits for a more enjoyable and fulfilling life.
-Interact with peers, get support and build a healthier future.
+This 8-session online interactive series includes a practical action plan to help get you off the path to burnout and into healthy sustainable habits for a more enjoyable and fulfilling life.

 Dr. Marcia Kostenuik is a physician, medical psychotherapist, teacher, speaker, and coach who treats physicians suffering from burnout and stress.
 Individual coaching is also available, email email@example.com for details.